mindsbreaker/rigging-course/pages/01.home/07.deformations/default.md

 title: Deformations
 ---

-The [deformation effects](https://knowledge.autodesk.com/support/maya/learn-explore/caas/CloudHelp/cloudhelp/2016/ENU/Maya/files/GUID-B1AB118B-D620-4A74-88AA-11E8569D0E60-htm.html) are only aply on the shape node.
-When you apply a deformer, Maya makes a copy of the shape (tagged as an *"original”* or *"intermediate"*).
+The [deformer effects](https://help.autodesk.com/view/MAYAUL/2020/ENU/?guid=GUID-B1AB118B-D620-4A74-88AA-11E8569D0E60) are only apply on the shape nodes.
-This duplicated shape **"Orig"** is connected to the deformer, and the result is plugged into the shape node.

 There are many different types of deformers, each to apply a different effect, but probably the most common one is the *skinCluster*.
 This is used when you skin a character to a joint hierarchy.
 In the skinCluster node, weights are applied to the vertexes corresponding to which joints influence it.

+!!!
+When you apply a deformer, Maya makes a copy of the shape (tagged as an *"original”* or *"intermediate"*).
+!!!
+This duplicated shape **"Orig"** is connected to the deformer, and the result is plugged into the shape node.

 ___
 ### Skinning